cstuettgen/CS-TechServ/README.md

 INTRODUCTION:

-	Mailer is a fast way to merge data into an E-mail and send E-mail en masse.
+	Mailer is a fast way to merge data into an email and send email en masse.

 	-Add this folder structure to your project: